Leader-D/EliteUI/README.md

 ---

-## What is ExtremeUI?
+## What is EliteUI?

-ExtremeUI is a low-level, high-performance GUI framework written in [Zig](https://ziglang.org), built around **Signed Distance Fields (SDF)** for shape rendering and **SPIR-V** as its core shader target.
+EliteUI is a low-level, high-performance GUI framework written in [Zig](https://ziglang.org), built around **Signed Distance Fields (SDF)** for shape rendering and **SPIR-V** as its core shader target.

 Instead of relying on traditional image-based UI or heavyweight widget toolkits, ExtremeUI renders every element using pure SDF math — giving you resolution-independent, GPU-accelerated UI that works across any screen size or pixel density, with no bitmaps and no image assets.

-The coordinate system is unified: every screen is treated as a 100x100 unit grid, where `(0,0)` is the bottom-left and `(100,100)` is the top-right.
+The coordinate system is unified: every screen is treated as a 100x100 unit grid, where `(0,0)` is the bottom-left and `(1000,1000)` is the top-right.
 One unit expands or contracts automatically based on the actual screen resolution.

 ---